Our conception of privacy can be summarized with the following definition.

 The challenge of enhancing privacy awareness in a broad range of LBSM visual analytics can be broken down in the following two key tasks:

-LBSN Structure: A systematic data format for UGC
+LBSN RAW Structure: A systematic data format for UGC

 We call individual pieces of the LBSN Structure Bases.

-In the same sense, not all visual analytic applications, workflows and contexts are equally relevant to privacy.
-Therefore, a first step is to systematically describe various metrics used in current LBSM visual analytics.
+The LBSN HLL Structure is geared towards visualization.
+HLL refers to HyperLogLog, an algorithm for approximate data abstraction.
+Not all visual analytic applications, work flows and contexts are equally relevant to privacy.
+Therefore, a first step is to systematically describe various metrics used in current LBSM RAW structure.
 Based on these metrics, we can discuss and describe best practice examples for enhancing user privacy.

 Metrics can be measured and visualized for any Base.
-Typical metrics in LBSM visual analytics include postcount, usercount, or userdays, see metrics.
+Typical metrics, currently considered in the structure, are post count, user count, or user days, see metrics.

 The current implementation of the LBSN Structure particularly considers data shared on current Social Media that is explicitly made available to the public.
 While UGC can encompass a diverse range of datasets, specific challenges to user privacy protection emerge when data is publicly shared, either voluntarily or involuntarily (unknowingly).
 Such data potentially offers attack-vectors, e.g. to compromise privacy, at various steps of its lifetime.